Assistant Professor

 Selected Publications

 “This is Makkah for Me!
-Devotion in Architecture at the Makli Necropolis,” in Saintly Spheres & Islamic Landscapes: Emplacements of Spiritual Power across Time and Place (Leiden: Brill, forthcoming).
+Devotion in Architecture at the Makli Necropolis.”
+In Saintly Spheres & Islamic Landscapes: Emplacements of Spiritual Power across Time and Place, edited by Daphna Ephrat, Ethel Sara Wolper, and Paulo G. Pinto, 270-300.
+Brill, 2020.